How does this medication work? What will it do for me?

 What form(s) does this medication come in?

-Each 1 mL of sterile solution for injection contains phenytoin sodium USP 50 mg.
+Each 1 mL of sterile solution for injection contains 50 mg of phenytoin sodium USP.
 Nonmedicinal ingredients: propylene glycol, ethyl alcohol, water for injection and sodium hydroxide to adjust pH.

 How should I use this medication?